FrancescoBenedetto99/Vocal-Tract-Segmentation--NEUROENGINEERING-PROJECT/README.md

 ## Overview

-This project focuses on segmenting the **vocal tract** using **IMU-Net**, a U-Net variant designed for medical imaging tasks.
+This project focuses on segmenting the **vocal tract** using **IMU-Net**, an improved U-Net variant designed for segmentation.
 The goal is to segment the vocal tract into seven distinct regions using **MRI images**:

 1. Background and vocal tract
 2. Upper lip